KNowledgeOnWebScale/see-lingua/README.md

 # Second Eye of Euler - SEE

-### Reasoning engine that is talking RDF 1.X as the web lingua.
+Reasoning engine that is talking RDF 1.X as the web lingua.

 Examples are in [lingua](https://github.com/eyereasoner/see-lingua/tree/main/lingua) and their output in [lingua/output](https://github.com/eyereasoner/see-lingua/tree/main/lingua/output)

-Command line usage:
 ```
 Usage: see <options>* <data>*